Brightcove

 Event.PROGRESS_BAR_PLAYHEAD_POSITIONN/ARelative playhead position

-Considerations when listening to the PROGRESS event
+Considerations when Listening to the PROGRESS Event

 There are a few things you must be aware when listening to the EventType.PROGRESS event in the SSAI plugin.
 The time when you add your listener matters.